Tōkidenshō Angel Eyes

-(闘姫伝承 ANGEL EYES, Tōkidenshō Angel Eyes) is a 1996 fighting video game produced by Tecmo.
-It is a two-dimensional game featuring an all-female cast of characters, although their art styles consist of a mix of both pre-rendered 3D models and traditional 2D sprites.
-Tōkidenshō Angel Eyes was released in Japan on arcades and was followed by an enhanced port to the PlayStation console in December 1997, with additional content; the game was released internationally for the first time in October 2022, digitally for Nintendo Switch and PlayStation 4.
-It was Tecmo's first fighting game and some of the development team would work on Dead or Alive released later in 1996; despite being overshadowed in popularity by Dead or Alive, Tōkidenshō Angel Eyes maintain a fanbase in Japan.
+is a 1996 fighting video game developed and published by Tecmo for arcades.
+It was released in Japan in June 1996, followed by an enhanced port with additional content to the PlayStation console in December 1997.
+It was Tecmo's first fighting game; some of the development team would work on Dead or Alive released later in 1996, spawning the franchise of the same name.

 Gameplay

 Gameplay screenshot showcasing a match between Raiya Mikazuchi and Highway Star.

-Tōkidenshō Angel Eyes is a two-dimensional fighting game, featuring an all female cast.
+Tōkidenshō Angel Eyes is a two-dimensional fighting game featuring an all female cast.
 The original arcade game features eight playable characters with a wide array of character designs.
 Characters in the game include a biker girl, a volleyball player, a girl in a Japanese school uniform, a ninja girl, and one who uses a stuffed teddy bear to fight.

 Attacks include standard punches and kicks as seen in many fighting games, but also includes special moves, and special techniques.
 Unique to the game however, is a system called "reverse combo correction" by fans and one of the planners who is inexperienced in fighting games.
 In a typical fighting game, as combo attacks are chained together, the damage decreases.
 However, in this game, the damage actually increases as the combo is chained.
 This results in each characters being able to carry out combos that instantly kill the opponent.
 Another feature is "homing jumps", which are special jumps which thrust you into your opponent.
-Game modes in the PlayStation port include "Arcade mode", "VS mode", "training mode", and "story mode".